 Though a countless number of pages have been devoted to detailing the life of Warren Buffett and his rise to success, understanding his story is not enough to make another stock market success story.
 Place more importance on the lessons that Buffett has taught you—buy stock in companies that you believe in, hold stocks for long periods of time for maximum returns, and take pride in your ability to trade rationally.

 Ready to get started crafting your own stock portfolio?
 You’ll first need to create a brokerage account.
-Check out Benzinga’s guide to the best stock brokers of 2018 to get started.
+Check out Benzinga’s guide to the best stock brokers to get started.